-- Professional speaker (no speaker notes or reference cards) - establishes instant rapport and delivers a compelling message that resonates with diverse audiences.
+- Professional and engaging speaker (no speaker notes or reference cards) - establishes instant rapport and delivers a compelling message that resonates with diverse audiences.

 - Outstanding program reviews and multiple return engagements.
 300 keynote engagements as of 09/2017

-- Options for post-presentation book signing (hardcover & softcover books available directly from author/distributor).
+- Post-presentation book signing (hardcover & softcover books provided by author/distributor) available.

 - Additional information including speaker & reader reviews, letter excerpts, and photo gallery available at www.AThousandLettersHome.com.